Jxkeorton/hair-salon/README.md

 - Form inputs were not correctly linked to the relevant labels, this was corrected by adding the id attribute with a relevant value to the input elements.
 - Timely buttons were importing images without alt attributes.
 So i changed all buttons to include a link instead of using the script element with a link to their javascript.
+- There are redundant link warnings but this is due to the fact that two of the same link are on the same page, this is intentional and provides a better user experience, therefore the links will be left alone.

 ### Lighthouse